Wife-Change-DAO/litepaper/README.md

 ## Roadmap

-Like many other shitcoins, as a community we has a roadmap.
-The bottomline is that the WCM is the Wife Change DAO's ecosystem's money.
+Like any other decent meme coins, as a community we has a roadmap of delivering low effort copycats to boost WCM's monetary premium.

 0.0 Wife Change DAO formulation

 0.1 Wife Change Money token launch

 1.0 WifeSwap Dex launch.
-- Another shitcoin Wife Swap Token (WST) will be launched to help bootstrap the liquidity.
+- A Wife Swap token (WSWAP) will be launched to help bootstrap the liquidity.
-- A portion of the trading fee will be rewarded to WST holder.
+- A portion of the trading fee will be rewarded to WSWAP holder.
 - 10% of the trading fee will be used to for provisioning of the WCM liquidity (protocol controled liquidity).
 This will be permanantly locked.

 2.0 Fart protocol launch